cheniybravo/DSND_1/README.md

 ## ChocolateBar
 This is the first project for Udacity Data Science Nano Degree Program.
 Mainly a descriptive data analysis.

+### Installation
+The project was done within Anaconda Jupyter environment.
+The following Python packages are used for this project:
+* Pandas
+* Numpy
+* Matplotlib
+* Seaborn

 ### Project Desciption
 I am going to use the Chocolate Bar Rating dataset from Kaggle: https://www.kaggle.com/rtatman/chocolate-bar-ratings to answer 3 basic data questions: